Koszul dual 2-functors and extension algebras of simple modules for $GL_2$: Reduction.

 Note that where $I^\perp=(x_l y_l - y_{l+1} x_{l+1} , y_1x_1 \mid 1 \leq l \leq p-2)$.

 Since we consider $\Omega$ as the extension algebra of $\bfc$ (with the $j$-grading multiplied by $-1$), it is naturally a dg algebra concentrated in positive $k$-degrees with zero differential.
 The generators $x$ and $y$ are in $k$-degree 1.
+For our computation of $\bfy$ we will use the following corollary of Lemma \ref{minustoplus}: